“Why not?” asked Nakayama’s Hurricane. “Why shouldn’t Lucille pull the chain? We’ve got that white fox. Let’s send her to the Galaxy Zephyr!”

 The statue intrigued her.
 It was a giant bird atop a stone box sheltering a tiny man with its wings.

 She turned to the monastery and waited.
 She might have waited seconds or centuries, so disrupted was her perception of time.
-Eventually she saw Nemo exit the monastery; she recognized him by his navy robes and silver mask.
+Eventually she saw Nemo exit the monastery, recognizing him by his navy robes and silver mask.
 Nemo approached her and bowed.
 “Akayama!
 Oran dora.”

 “Virgil Blue,” she said.
 Nemo nodded.
 “I must ask you for a favor.”